The Magic of Python Variables

 Hello World, Welcome

-This is way less effort you need to put in, and also, much more efficent code than typing hello world 5 times.
-There is an even more efficent way to set this code up with For Loops, but that is for a later lesson,
+This is way you need to put in less effort, and is much more efficent than typing hello world 5 times.
+BUT there is an even more efficent way to set this code up with For Loops, but that is for a later lesson.

 Variable Naming: